omghumre/AI_Project_DFS-GUI/README.md

-# AI_Project_DFS-GUI
+# Romania Map DFS Visualizer

-The provided code is a Python program that visualizes the Depth-First Search (DFS) algorithm on a map of Romania.
-It uses the Tkinter library to create a graphical user interface (GUI) for the visualization.
+This is a Python program that visualizes the Depth-First Search (DFS) algorithm on the map of Romania.
+It uses the Tkinter library for creating a graphical user interface (GUI) and provides an interactive visualization of the DFS algorithm as it searches for a path between two cities.

-The code consists of the following main components:

-Romania Map Representation:
-The Romania map is represented as a dictionary called romania_map, where the cities are the keys, and the values are lists of neighboring cities.
-Each city is connected to its neighboring cities by roads.

-GUI Application:
-The RomaniaMapDFS class is responsible for creating the GUI application using Tkinter.
-It sets up the main window, canvas, labels, dropdown menus, and submit button.

-Visualization Functions:

-start_visualization: This function is called when the submit button is clicked.
-It retrieves the selected source and destination cities from the dropdown menus and initiates the DFS visualization.
-visualize_dfs: This function performs the DFS algorithm to find a path from the source city to the destination city.
-It uses a stack to keep track of the current city and the path taken so far.
-It also visualizes the progress by updating the current state and drawing the map at each step.
-draw_map: This function draws the map of Romania on the canvas.
-It uses the city coordinates to position the cities and draws lines between neighboring cities.
-highlight_path: This function highlights the path found by the DFS algorithm by drawing thicker lines and changing the colors of the source and destination cities.
-Coordinate Mapping:
-The get_city_coordinates function maps each city to its corresponding x and y coordinates on the canvas.
-These coordinates are used to position the cities and draw the lines accurately.

-Color Constants:
-The code defines three color constants: COLOR_INITIAL, COLOR_VISITED, and COLOR_FINAL.
-These colors are used to indicate the state of the cities during the visualization.
-Initially, cities are shown in the initial color, then they are marked as visited, and finally, the path is highlighted in the final color.

-To use the code, you can follow these steps:
+## Prerequisites

+- Python 3.x
+- Tkinter library (usually included with Python)

+## How to Run

-Ensure that you have Python installed on your system along with the Tkinter library.
+1. Make sure you have Python installed on your system.
-Copy the provided code and save it in a Python file (e.g., romania_map_dfs.py).
+2. Clone the repository or download the `romania_map_dfs.py` file.
+3. Open a terminal or command prompt and navigate to the directory containing the `romania_map_dfs.py` file.
-Run the Python file using a Python interpreter.
+4. Run the following command:

-The GUI window will appear with two dropdown menus for selecting the source and destination cities.
+5. The GUI window titled "Romania Map DFS Visualizer" will open.
-Choose the source and destination cities from the dropdown menus.
+6. Select a source city and a destination city from the dropdown menus.
-Click the "Submit" button to start the visualization.
+7. Click the "Submit" button to start the visualization.
-The visualization will show the progress of the DFS algorithm on the map of Romania, highlighting the visited cities and the final path found.
+8. The program will animate the DFS algorithm's progress on the map of Romania, highlighting the visited cities and the final path when found.

-Once the visualization is complete, you can close the GUI window.
+## How it Works

+The program represents the map of Romania as a dictionary where each city is a key, and its neighboring cities are the corresponding values.
+The DFS algorithm is then applied to this graph-like structure to find a path from the source city to the destination city.

+The visualization uses Tkinter to create a graphical interface.
+The map is drawn using circles representing cities, lines representing connections between cities, and text labels for city names.
+The algorithm's progress is displayed by highlighting the visited cities in gray color.

+When the algorithm finds the destination city, the final path is highlighted in blue color.

+## Customization

+If you want to modify the map or add more cities, you can update the `romania_map` dictionary at the beginning of the code.
+Each city is a key, and its neighbors are specified as a list of values.

+You can also customize the colors used for visualization by modifying the following constants defined in the code:

+- `COLOR_INITIAL`: Color of the initial city circles (default: "white").
+- `COLOR_VISITED`: Color used to highlight visited cities during the algorithm's progress (default: "dim gray").
+- `COLOR_FINAL`: Color used to highlight the final path (default: "blue").

+Additionally, you can adjust the coordinates of the cities on the map by modifying the `get_city_coordinates` function.
+The coordinates are defined as dictionaries with city names as keys and X and Y coordinates as values.

+## Contributions

+Contributions to this project are welcome.
+If you find any issues or want to enhance the functionality, feel free to open an issue or submit a pull request.

+## License

+This code is released under the MIT License.
+You can find the details in the [LICENSE](LICENSE) file.